Note: This article was originally in 2015, and updated in 2021 with new context. Some examples may still be slightly outdated.

-2. Agong can stop the PM from declaring a state of emergency
+2. His Majesty can stop the PM from declaring a state of emergency

 It seems we Malaysians are terribly afraid that a state of emergency will be declared….

-First of all, it isn’t that easy to declare a state of emergency (as we’ve covered before)!
-Anyway, the PM cannot suka-suka then declare an emergency, For such a declaration to be valid, the Agong will need to sign the declaration.
+Well first of all, it isn’t that easy to declare a state of emergency (as we’ve covered before) and the PM cannot suka-suka declare an emergency.
+This is because, for the declaration to be valid, the Agong will need to sign the declaration.
 Our Agong cannot even give permission to someone else to sign on his behalf.
-Don’t believe CILISOS?
-Refer to Article 150 of our Federal Constitution, or better yet, this article by the Malaysian Insider.
+For more on this, refer to Article 150 of our Federal Constitution, or better yet, this article by the Malaysian Insider.

 3. Agong is the boss in Parliament

 If ugaiz think that the Agong’s job is only to attend functions and stay in a nice palace, ugaiz are wrong!
-HM is actually part of the Malaysian Parliament.
-Really one, HM is not so free, goes Parliament just to give speech.
+His Majesty is actually part of the Malaysian Parliament.
+Really wan, he’s not just there just to give speech.
 Only the Agong can convene the Parliament under Article 55 of the Federal Constitution.
-More importantly, all bills in the Parliament requires the assent of HM (aka stamp of approval) for it to become law.
-Hence, Agong is the boss!
+More importantly, all bills in the Parliament requires the assent (aka stamp of approval) of the YDPA for it to become law.

 Not cool enough?
-What if CILISOS tells you that the much criticised Official Secret Acts do not apply to the Agong?
-Under article 40(1) of our Federal Constitution, HM in entitled to receive any information concerning the government which is available to the cabinet.
+What if we tells you that the much criticised Official Secret Acts do not apply to the Agong?
+Under article 40(1) of our Federal Constitution, His Majesty in entitled to receive any information concerning the government which is available to the cabinet.

 But chup – has the Agong EVER rejected a bill?

 GOT.
-CILISOS found 2 incidences where a bill was rejected, and both happened when Dr Mahathir was the PM.
+We found 2 instances where a bill was rejected, and both happened when Dr Mahathir was the PM.